elmersson/smalag/README.md

 ## Description

-This is a prototype of a software created by developers, for developers, with a focus on providing a comprehensive project management tool using AI.
+This is a prototype of software created by developers, for developers, with a focus on providing a comprehensive project management tool using AI.

 ## Tech-stack